headwirecom/aem-ide-tooling-4-intellij/Readme.md

 #### Current Branch:

-The latest code can  be found in the **all-action-in-the-background** branch.
+The latest code can  be found in the **module-manager-revamp** branch.

 #### Updates: